acidhelm/kq_olympic_scoring_test/README.md

 `next_bracket`: Set this to the slug or the Challonge ID of a bracket that should be processed after the current bracket.
 Set it to `null` or omit it in the config file of the last bracket in the tournament.
-If you set this to the slug of a tournament is owned by an organization, the string must be of the form "org_name-bracket_name", for example, "kq-sf-GDC3" (which is owned by the "kq-sf" organization).
+If you set this to the slug of a tournament that is owned by an organization, the string must be of the form "org_name-bracket_name", for example, "kq-sf-GDC3" (which is owned by the "kq-sf" organization).
 `max_players_to_count`: The maximum number of players from a scene that can contribute to that scene's score.
 All config files in a tournament must have the same value for this field.